-The cost of IVF usually includes:
+The cost of IVF typically includes:

 - Initial Counselling and Tests – Your doctor will suggest FSH, LH, E2, TSH, Prolactin tests for ovarian functions.
 HSG, hysteroscopy, etc may also be required for checking the uterine cavity.

 - Medication – The injections administered for ovulation induction are expensive.
 Normally, a woman’s ovaries release one egg a month, but for better chances of success with IVF, the doctor will stimulate your ovaries to be able to collect more eggs prior to the fertilization process.
 Some cheaper versions of these medications may be available but you must ask the doctor to know the pros and cons of each.
-If opting for the cheapest medication results in a negative outcome, know that even the rest of your money is wasted.
+If opting for the cheapest medication results in a negative outcome, even the rest of your money will be wasted.